harkoussomar/use-popcorn/README.md

-# Movie Manager
+# usePopcorn

-Movie Manager is a React application designed to help users search for movies, view details about each movie, and manage their watched list.
+usePopcorn is a React application designed to help users search for movies, view details about each movie, and manage their watched list.
 It provides a user-friendly interface for searching movies, displaying movie details, and keeping track of watched movies.

 ## Features